In order to work with an animal as intelligent and sensitive as the horse we must first work on ourselves.

 Horsemanship is something that has been a big part of my life, a big focus and passion.
 What people may not know is why.

-I have been in many abusive situations in my life, emotional, financial, physical and sexual.
-I have experienced every fear response, flight, fight, fawn and freeze, I have even been through them all in a matter of minutes on multiple occasions.
+I have been in many undesirable situations in my life, I have experienced every fear response, flight, fight, fawn and freeze/shutdown, I have even been through them all in a matter of minutes on multiple occasions.

 We must learn to look inwards, to reflect and improve and only when we are ready to have an open mind and accept responsibility for ours and our horses behavior can we truly start living the gift of horsemanship.